JoshuaLelon/curriCRM/README.md

 - `/login`: Unified login page for all users
 - `/home`: Role-based dashboard showing relevant requests
 - `/request/[id]`: Unified request page with role-specific views and permissions
+  - Features a curriculum tree visualization for finished requests, showing the prerequisite relationships between curriculum nodes
+  - Each node represents a source (e.g., video, article) with its title and URL
+  - Tree levels indicate dependency relationships (higher level nodes depend on lower level nodes)
 - `/student-new-request`: Page for creating new requests

 ### Components